 Here are the current members of the Seattle Ethics and Elections Commission:

-Bill Sherman, Chair, is an attorney with The Sherman Law Firm PLLC, where he practices in the areas of civil litigation and election law.
-In 2013, he will be a Visiting Assistant Professor at the Seattle University School of Law.
-Previously, he served as a Deputy Prosecuting Attorney for King County, and as an associate at Davis Wright Tremaine LLC.
+Bill Sherman, Chair, is a Visiting Assistant Professor at Seattle University School of Law.
+He has practiced in the areas of civil litigation and election law at The Sherman Law Firm, PLLC, and previously served as a Deputy Prosecuting Attorney for King County and as an associate at Davis Wright Tremaine LLC.
 Mr. Sherman earned his B.A. from Wesleyan University, and his J.D. from the University of Michigan, where he was editor-in-chief of the Michigan Law Review.
 He was appointed by the Mayor in 2009, reappointed in 2011, and is serving a term that expires December 31, 2014.

 Brad Axel is a shareholder at the law firm Stokes Lawrence, P.S., where his practice focuses in the areas of antitrust and intellectual property.
 He is a past chair of the Antitrust and Consumer Protection Section of the Washington State Bar Association and has served on the executive committee of the state chapter of the Sierra Club.
 Mr. Axel currently sits on the Northwest Advisory Committee of American Rivers.
 He earned his B.A. from Stanford University in 1990, and his J.D. from the University of Michigan in 1995.
 Mr. Axel was appointed to the Commission by the Mayor and was confirmed by the City Council on January 22, 2013.
 His term expires December 31, 2015.